 Do you have a talent for crafting or sewing?
-Maybe you can sell your wares on an online marketplace like Etsy.
+Maybe you can sell your wares on an online marketplace like Etsy or Sheepbuy.
 Tons of moms put their painting, jewelry making and graphic design skills to use and make money through selling online.
-It’s a great option, especially for digital products that only require you to make the product once, but that can be purchased and dowloaded over and over again.
+It’s a great option, especially for digital products that only require you to make the product once, but that can be purchased and downloaded over and over again.
 Working smarter, not harder!

 7. Become A Coach

 Life Coach, health coach or business coach- each of these programs are perfect for stay at home moms.
 You can obtain certifications through programs online, or work your way up through the ranks of an existing program like Beach Body.
 You get the satisfaction of helping other people, can set your own hours and use your own social media to help boost your business.

 If you have school-aged kiddos that are out of the house often, a customer service representative job may be ideal for you.
 Especially around the holidays, tons of companies hire work-from-home employees to handle customer care concerns.
 We already know that amazing companies like Williams Sonoma and Amazon have tons of opportunities and often treat their short term and WFH employees to discounts, too.
 While they may not be permanent jobs, they can help out with side income during the time you spend the most money––the holidays!